5 Rules Of Thumb For Business Valuation

 When considering revenue multiples, it’s no less important to find the right measuring stick.
 If the company being evaluated has stock trading at five times earnings, while others in the industry with similar profiles are trading at 10 times earnings, it’s an indication that the company is undervalued.
 In these types of cases, you want to look at value from the perspective of an ordinary buyer or independent third party.
 Multiples from the market, using the right comparisons, can tell you if the company is properly valued.

 If you’re unsure about the right approach for establishing the value of your business, contact a valuation professional.
 An expert familiar with the rules for valuation will use the proper metrics to establish a fair, defensible valuation.

 The valuation experts at Valentiam have decades of combined experience and ASA/CFA credentials.
 We work with companies in all industries to provide valuations for both tangible and intangible assets, for purposes of financial reporting, M&A, business planning, purchase price allocation, property tax, and tax appeals.
 We’ll provide accurate and defensible valuations, as well as expert testimony if necessary.
 Contact us about your valuation needs and let us know how we can help.

-Topics: Transfer pricing and valuation
+Topics: Business valuation

 The terms valuation, evaluation, and appraisal are often used interchangeably.
 What’s the difference between valuation vs. evaluation—or is there one?